 Businesses i.e. organizations can not operate in isolation they have to regularly interact with people, customers, competitors, and other parties that have a hand in their performance.
-Every business is surrounded by the components of the environment it operates in.
+Every business is surrounded by the components of the environment it operates.
 They directly or indirectly have affected business performance.

 Here we will understand what the business environment is, its features, importance, and factors that influence the businesses and strategies to adapt.

 A business environment is a combination of factors (internal and external) that directly or indirectly affect the operations, performance, profitability, and growth of an organization.

 The ability of an organization to respond, adapt, and manage these environmental factors determines the effectiveness of the organization.
 The internal factors are manageable by the management whereas the management must adapt to or confront the external factors.

 The environment is dynamic which changes with the passage of time and is also complex and difficult to forecast.
 This provides both threats and opportunities to the organization.

 The organization which is successful and profitable today may not be in the future as the environment is uncertain.
 It is necessary for managers to keep a close eye on environmental changes that may help them to grab opportunities and keep them informed to digest threats and challenges.